drestebon/papageorge/README.rst

 ..................

 You can customize Papageorge with ``~/.papageorge.conf``.
-The provided model, includes the default colors for the board and some useful key-bindings.
+The provided model, includes the default colors for the board and the console and some useful key-bindings.